Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 [Name]

-This is an email to remind your readers about the benefits of having a personal coach.
-This will require a bit of personalization for your niche and your experience, but aside from the name at the beginning, you can send it to a whole bunch of potential clients within your niche.
+This is the best email to remind your readers about the benefits of having a personal coach.
+This’ll require a bit of personalization for your type of coaching niche and your experience.

 The key is to ensure you sell your achievements (and your clients’ achievements) clearly, so they can see tangible reasons why you’re the one to choose.